dustinpfister/blog_posts/_posts/threejs-dae-collada-loader.md

 layout: post
 categories: three.js
 id: 857
-updated: 2021-04-30 11:51:42
+updated: 2021-04-30 11:56:58
-version: 1.1
+version: 1.2
 ---

 I would like to look into the extremal file formats more with [threejs](https://threejs.org/), and maybe a good place to start would be with the dae file, also known as the Collada file loader.
+The [Collada file format](https://en.wikipedia.org/wiki/COLLADA) is the default file format that is used by [blender](https://www.blender.org/) to export files.
+This format uses an XML schema as a way to store data for all objects in a blender project, so right off the bat I like it for that reason as it is a plain text file format.

 <!-- more -->